Q: What is included in the price of the cruise?

 The Park Cafe (Deck 8, Central Park): Open as a casual spot for breakfast, lunch and dinner, with signature sandwiches. and salads.

-Wipe Out Cafe (Deck 15, aft): Located not too far from the FlowRider, this casual spot offers kid-friendly hot dogs, hamburgers, fries, sandwiches and pizza for lunch (11:30 p.m. to 3:30 p.m.) and late afternoon snacks (depending on the date).
-There's also a soft-serve ice cream station.
-At breakfast, this area has been set up as an omelet station to take pressure off Windjammer; it's usually open until 11 a.m.
+The Solarium Bistro (Deck 15, forward): Located in the Solarium (adults only area), this casual spot offers soups, hamburgers, fries, sandwiches and pizza for lunch (11:30 p.m. to 3:30 p.m.) and late afternoon snacks (depending on the date).

 Sorrento's Cafe (Deck 5, Royal Promenade): Sorrento's serves several types of slices daily and gives you the option to create your own.
 It's open 24/7.